baselakasha/ai-simulated-battlefield/README.md

 # Designing Intelligent Agents: Comparing Learning Strategies and Command Structures in a Simulated Battlefield

-> Note: The source code and full report are not public to prevent future academic infringement, as this was an academic coursework.
-If you have any queries about the implementation please get in touch.
+Note: The source code and full report are not publicly available to prevent academic infringement, as this was an academic coursework.
+If you have any queries about the implementation, please get in touch.
 You can try the code at [https://baselakasha.github.io/dia-cw/](https://baselakasha.github.io/dia-cw/)

 This project explores the design and comparison of multi-agent strategies in a custom-built 2D battlefield simulation.
 I implemented heuristic-based, commander-coordinated, and reinforcement learning (DQN) agents, then analyzed how these approaches affect team coordination, resource management, and overall performance.